Andersonrmm/Basics-of-Coding-projects/README.md

 # TEST YOURSELF

-Test yourself, is a program where users can test their knowledge in scholar subjects, such as: Maths, Sciences, History and Economics.
+Test yourself, is a program where users can test their knowledge in scholary subjects, such as: Maths, Sciences, History and Economics.

 ## FEATURES